Please ensure Javascript is enabled for purposes of website accessibility Threats to Biodiversity • Adelaide Hills Council Skip to main content

 • AL Vincent Reserve, Bridgewater

-Calicivirus (RHDV) K5 only impacts Rabbits and Hares.
-It is considered a safe control method in residential areas, as it poses no threat to humans, domestic animals such as dogs, or native animals (possums, kangaroos or birds etc).
-Domestic and commercially kept rabbits will be at risk from the virus so the official warning is that unless your rabbits are kept inside and in an insect-safe place, they need to be vaccinated.
+Calicivirus (RHDV) K5 only impacts Rabbits and Hares, a safe control method in residential and bushland areas as it poses no threat to humans, domestic animals such as dogs, or native animals (bandicoots, possums, kangaroos and birds).
+Domestic rabbits are at risk from the virus, so unless they are kept inside and away from insects, they need to be vaccinated.

 Council does not participate in a rabbit Pindone baiting programs, as it is not able to use it safely in line with label requirements and cannot ensure the safety of native animals, dogs and unattended children.
 Instead, Council collaborates in annual warren fumigation, K5 releases and biocontrol initiatives with the Landscape Board.